-Last updated October 2021 | Words and photos by Vietnam Coracle
+Last updated January 2025 | Words and photos by Vietnam Coracle | 111 comments

 Weather is an important consideration when planning a trip to Vietnam.
 Many people assume Vietnam is bathed in tropical sunshine year-round, country-wide.
 But this is not the case: Vietnam’s climate is complex, variable and subject to two monsoons, each affecting different parts of the nation at different times of year.
 Depending on the region and the month, Vietnam can experience hot and humid summers, chilly winters, an extended dry season, typhoons, and the crachin (a period of interminable grey drizzle in the Red River Delta).
 A long, narrow country, Vietnam spans both tropical to sub-tropical zones.
 Some parts of the nation have a temperate climate with four distinct seasons; other parts only have two seasons: wet and dry.
 At the same time of year, snow can fall in the northern mountains with temperatures close to freezing while the southern beaches are enjoying cloudless skies and daily temperatures above 30°C. But, no matter the month, there’s always a good region to travel in Vietnam.
-The following guide will help you decide when and where to go.
+This guide will help you decide when and where to go.

 [Back Top]